Connect your SAP system by deploying your data connector agent container

 Vault access policy get, list

 Use the options in the portal to assign the permissions, or run one of the following commands to assign key vault secrets permissions to your identity, substituting actual names for the <placeholder> values.
-Select the tab for the type of identity you'd created.
+Select the tab for the type of identity you created.

-Run one of the following commands, depending on your preferred Key Vault permission model, to assign key vault secrets permissions to your VM's system-assigned managed identity.
 The policy specified in the commands allows the VM to list and read secrets from the key vault.

 • Azure role-based access control permission model: